port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/dashboards/dashboards.md

 | `Blueprint`   | `String` | The chosen blueprint                          | `null`  | `true`   |
 | `Entity`      | `String` | The chosen entity                             | `null`  | `true`   |
 | `Properties`  | `Array`  | The chosen `number` property/ies to visualize | `null`  | `true`   |

+#### Potential use cases

+Line charts can display data for any `number` property, including [aggregation](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/aggregation-property) and [calculation](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/calculation-property/) properties.

+Consider the following use case:
+Say you have a Kubernetes `cluster` blueprint, with a related `node` blueprint representing the cluster's nodes.
+Each `node` has a `cost` property indicating its monthly cost.

+We can create an aggregation property on the `cluster` blueprint, which sums the `cost` properties of all related `node` entities.
+Then, we can create a line chart displaying the `cost` property of the `cluster` entity over time, showing the total cost of the cluster.

 ### Markdown